flybywiresim/docs/docs/fbw-a32nx/feature-guides/web-mdcu.md

     - [Firewall Configuration](#firewall-configuration)

-??? warning "Browser Shows MCDU Web Interface but Display Remains Black" You browser can't connect to the MCDU Web Socket port.
+??? warning "Browser Shows MCDU Web Interface but Display Remains Black"
+    Your browser can't connect to the MCDU Web Socket port.

     Cause: This is most likely a network or firewall issue.